Birefringence in a Silicon Beamsplitter at 2um for Future Gravitational Wave Detectors: Methodology

 \subsection{Optical Set-up}

-The optical set-up for measuring birefringence is based on that described by Wang and Oakberg which uses two polarisers and a photolestatic modulator (PEM) (see figure \ref{fig:set_up}).
-The beam passes through the first polariser which is set to 45 degrees to the slow axis of the PEM.
-It then travels through the PEM which modulates the ellipticity of the light at 50kHz.
-The light then travels through the sample and the birefringence inherent in the sample modifies the 50 kHz signal.
-The second polariser is then set to 0 degrees or 45 degrees and then the beam is measured using a photodetector.
-The strength of the 50kHz signal is extracted using a fast fourier transform which is then normalised by the DC signal which gives:
+The optical setup for measuring birefringence is based on that described by Wang and Oakberg\cite{WangBaoliang1999Anif} which uses two polarisers and a photolelastic modulator (PEM).
+The beam passes through the first polariser which is set to \ang{45} to the slow axis of the PEM.
+It then travels through the PEM which modulates the ellipticity of the light at \qty{50}{\kHz}.
+The light then travels through the sample and the birefringence inherent in the sample modifies ellipticity.
+The second polariser is then set to 0\,degrees and the beam is measured using a photodetector producing channel 1 (ch1) data.
+The measurement is repeated with the second polariser set to \ang{45}, producing channel 2 (ch2) data.
+The second polariser is mounted on a Thorlabs motorised rotation mount (PRM1Z8) connected to a Thorlabs motor controller (KDC101).
+The Motor Controller can be controlled via the Thorlabs Kinesis dotNET API from a Python script.
+The strength of the \qty{50}{\kHz} signal (1f) is extracted using a fast Fourier transform which is then normalised by the DC signal which gives: